-My goal, ever since I moved from amateur transceivers to Motorola, was to get a brand new APX 8000; and, with Boss and Ken’s guidance, on May 2020, I made the leap to purchase a brand new Motorola APX 8000.
-I like purchasing new stuff — it’s a quirk of mine.
+My goal, ever since I moved from amateur transceivers to Motorola, was to get a brand new APX 8000; and, on May 2020, I made the purchase.

 Hold on…I ended up NOT getting the Motorola APX 8000 after all…instead, I ended up getting two models up above the Motorola APX 8000; I ended up getting the Motorola Flag-ship; hence, I exceeded my goal and got the rare, brand new, elusive, hard-to-get Motorola APX 8000HXE — directly from the Motorola Factory — another huge win in my journey towards effectuating my goal.

 Now, I realize having the Motorola APX 8000HXE doesn’t mean shit to a lot of people; and, it sure as hell doesn’t mean shit to the majority of the HAM population; but, remember this…I didn’t set this goal to achieve it for you or anyone else…I achieved this goal for myself; and, those that matter to me, even though they might not know about the Motorola APX 8000HXE, are happy for me; because, they know I’m about achieving my goals.